PhysioLabXR/PhysioLabXRDocs/source/index.rst

 Run from source
 ---------------

 Alternatively, you can run the application from its source.
-Refer to *Run from Source* `here <Contribute.html#run-from-source>`_ for instructions.
+Refer to *Run from Source* `in the developer page <Contribute.html#run-from-source>`_ for instructions.

 Get Started with a Simple Example